WhoBrokeTheBuild/Dusk/Docs/CodeStyleGuide.md

 class GLTF2;
 ```

 Use snakeCase for namespaces.
-Capitalize all letters of an acronym as appropraite.
+Capitalize all letters of an acronym as appropriate.

 **Right**
 ```cpp